SymfonyCasts/lemon-squeezy/sfcasts/list-orders.md

 `https://app.lemonsqueezy.com/my-orders/{{ (orders.data|first).attributes.identifier|default('') }}`,
 target: `_blank`, and text: `More Orders`.

-That link will pre-open the latest order in that list for convenience.
+That link will take the user to LemonSqueezy and display all their orders - with the first order pre-selected.

 But we don't need to see this link *all the time* - only if the user has more than five orders.
-Let's `dd($orders)` again, go refresh, and inspect the data.
+Let's `dd($orders)` again, refresh, and inspect the data.
 In `meta`, `page`, we see `total` and `perPage`, so head back, remove the `dd()`, and wrap the link with
 `{% if orders.meta.page.total > orders.meta.page.perPage %}`.
 I'll fix this